Concussion - An Introduction

 What is Concussion?

-A concussion is a blow to the head which can change the way your brain normally works.
+A concussion is a blow to the head or body that causes the brain to shake inside the skull.
+This can change the way your brain normally works.
 It is sometimes called a mild traumatic brain injury.
 It is also sometimes called minor head injury.
 A concussion can result from any kind of blow, such as a car crash, a sports injury, a fall or an assault.
 There is no single universal definition of concussion, but most professionals accept that for an injury to be classified as mild or minor, the person must be unconscious for 30 minutes or less (sometimes this figure is quoted as 20 minutes and sometimes 15 minutes).
 It is possible to be concussed without losing consciousness.

 What are the symptoms?